 First Weekend Away Without Kids

-We have just returned from a weekend in the UAE without the kids.
-They stayed with their grandparents for 3 nights, and it was our first time being without them for more than 24hrs.
+We have just returned from a wedding in the UAE without the kids.
+They stayed with their grandparents for three nights, and it was our first time spending more than 24 hours away from them.

 Previous